isomerpages/seab-corp/_seab-link-issue-1-2026/Growing local assessment expertise of educators.md

 spreadsheet editing, and programming-based game creation.</p>
 <p>Following a comprehensive training in August 2025, the marking team comprising
-31 markers, 2 team leaders, and 1 Chief Examiner completed the five-day marking exercise in November.
+31 markers, 2 team leaders, and 1 Chief Examiner completed the five-day marking exercise in November 2025.
 The feedback received was predominantly positive, with markers rating their experience highly on both satisfaction (3.6 out of 4 on ‘I am happy with the marking experience’) and professional growth (3.9 out of 4 on “Taking part in the marking exercise helps in my professional